-- Maintain an open and trusting environment in which each boarder is confident enough to approach members of the community to share personal and family achievements and challenges and to seek advice, counselling and support. - Provide the conditions for boarders related to age and maturity that will assist their intellectual and social talents through structured activities, prep and access to staff. - Safeguard and promote the welfare of each boarder, for example, through implementing the Safeguarding and Child Protection Policy and the Health and Safety Policy and all accompanying risk assessments. - Provide accommodation that is comfortable and suited to the needs of boarders according to age and maturity and which provides adequate levels of privacy. - Develop respect for self, for others, for the environment. - Encourage qualities of leadership and to work cooperatively as part of a team. - Provide an independent person who is easily accessible, other than a parent, outside the staff and those responsible for the leadership and governance of the school, who boarders may contact directly about personal problems or concerns at school.
+- Maintain an open and trusting environment in which each boarder is confident enough to approach members of the community to share personal and family achievements and challenges and to seek advice, counselling, and support. - Provide the conditions for boarders related to age and maturity that will assist their intellectual and social talents through structured activities, prep, and access to staff. - Safeguard and promote the welfare of each boarder, for example, through implementing the Safeguarding and Child Protection Policy and the Health and Safety Policy and all accompanying risk assessments. - Provide accommodation comfortable and suited to boarders' needs according to age and maturity and provides adequate privacy levels. - Develop respect for self, for others, for the environment. - Encourage qualities of leadership and to work cooperatively as part of a team. - Provide an independent person who is easily accessible, other than a parent, outside the staff and those responsible for the leadership and governance of the school, who boarders may contact directly about personal problems or concerns at school.
 Boarders are informed who this person is, and how to contact.
 See end of policy for more details.